Franklin Savings Bank was organized in Farmington November 16, 1868 as Franklin County Savings Bank.

 Peter Judkins became President and CEO in 2005.
 A Farmington native, Judkins returned to his hometown after 15 years working for major global financial service companies.
 He brought with him a knack for business development and the question, “Why would anyone bank anywhere else?”

 We built a new branch for Rangeley in 2008 and over the next few years significantly updated the branches at Jay and Skowhegan.
-In 2014, we merged the Mexico branch with a newly renovated Rumford branch in to the “new” River Valley branch, which also serves a growing number of customers in Bethel.
+In 2014, we merged the Mexico branch with a newly renovated Rumford branch in to the “new” Rumford branch, which also serves a growing number of customers in Bethel.

 From the turn of the century through 2007, Franklin Savings Bank saw rates drop and a flurry of refinancing and purchases.
 Each year we broke lending records and kept staff very busy, until the mortgage crisis hit.
 This had a devastating effect on many homeowners as well as the banks that lent them money.
 The good news for Franklin Savings Bank is that it has always followed prudent lending practices and, as a result, the bank has been able to work with those struggling in this weakened economy, remaining strong and profitable throughout the downturn.